PCM1303/CMPG-323-Overview-21849633/README.md

 https://github.com/PCM1303/Exam-Project-Portfolio-Of-Evidence

-A regular update will be done on the main projects
+The main project is Project 1, which is the overview of the whole semester. % projects will be created separately with their own repositories and the will feed the main project.
+Regular updates will be done on the main project with input from the 5 pther projects.
 The Exam Project will be based on the five projects as indicated on the diagram.
-Please refer to the diagram below for the projects and repositories.
+Please refer to the diagram below for the project names and their repositories.

 ### Diagram ON Projects and Repositories!